BioInfoManJoJo/text_generator/README.md

 This means:

-- no backend server
 - instant deployment
+- freedom to use scientific libraries directly in the browser (as JupyterLite)
-- fully client-side execution
+- no backend server, fully client-side execution - means less latency, lower costs, scalability and security by design

 ---

-# Possible Future Improvements

-Some possible extensions:

-- reinforcement learning from feedback
-- improved grammar engine
-- larger vocabulary
-- story generation instead of single sentences
-- animated bot avatar
-- user interaction with prompts

----

-# Author
+# Info

 Created as a procedural generation and browser-Python experiment.